The Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 Snacks at School

 One of the most important responsibilities of the staff each year is to assign students to classes for the next school year.
 The goal of student placement is that each student be placed in a positive learning environment.
 Many factors are considered when placing students.
 Academic strengths and needs, social and emotional characteristics, as well as parental input are thoughtfully considered.
 Should a parent feel that a child’s placement is inappropriate; a request in writing should be made to the Principal.
 Change of classroom placement during the school year is rare.
-Unless considered a safety concern by Jing Mei Administration, no change of placement will happen during the first two weeks of school.
+Unless considered a safety concern by Jing Mei Administration no change of placement will happen.

 Student Progress Reports